The effect of immediate (live) marking on pupil progress in science

 Currently, evidence on written marking practice and its effectiveness is lacking.
 Several documents have indicated that there are workload issues over current marking practices regularly used in schools.
 Feedback is a strategy which can be used to develop pupils’ metacognition and can be used to reduce misconceptions developing nearer to the point of learning subject content or skills.

-Science teachers and teaching assistants will deliver live marking twice a week to pupils in Years 7 and 8.
+Science teachers and teaching assistants delivered live marking twice a week to pupils in Years 7 and 8.
 A set of structured tasks which can be used over a 30-minute period to identify general misconceptions in pupils’ work, along with a list of key misconceptions and guidance on best ways of teaching these, will be provided.